timrogers/obsidian-share-as-gist/README.md

 This plugin for Obsidian (https://obsidian.md) allows you to share your notes as [GitHub Gists](https://gist.github.com/).

 You can share your notes privately (i.e. only people with the link can see the note) or publicly (i.e. the note is visible on your profile).
+Optionally, you can also set a description for your gist.

 Once you've create a gist, if you make changes to your note (for example responding to feedback), you can update your existing gist straight from Obsidian - or even configure this to happen automatically every time you save.